Joint Majority Shareholder

 On completion of his Economics Degree at the University of East Anglia, Ben started his career qualifying as a Chartered Accountant at local accountancy firm Larking Gowen before moving to a variety of SMEs.

 Andrew is the Club’s in-house lawyer.
 With a private practice background as an employment sports lawyer, Andrew is involved in all player contracts and transfers.
 He’s also responsible for drafting commercial contracts (including key sponsorship deals), protecting the Club’s brand / trademarks and ensuring compliance with all relevant FA and Premier / Football League Regulations.
-Andrew also assumes overall responsibility for HR within the Club.
+Andrew also assumes overall responsibility for HR within the Club and is our Senior Manager leading on Equality, Inclusion and anti-discrimination.

 Prior to joining the Club, Andrew worked at a leading national law firm, where he advised Angel Di Maria on his then British record transfer to Manchester United and Jonas Gutierrez in his successful disability discrimination claim against Newcastle United.